SYLLABUS | CCOM CHINESE INSTRUMENT EXAM

 Results are available in about two months. - Certificates Release:

-- Only the Examination book (Overseas version) published by the Central Conservatory of Music Examination Board should be used.
+- Only the Examination book published by the Central Conservatory of Music Examination Board should be used.

 - The examination will be conducted in Mandarin Chinese.
 If the candidate requires translation services, please specify the request for translation services upon registration for the examination.